In the Cut poster

 Resistance

-Detective Malloy investigates, questioning Frannie.
-She's drawn to him despite recognizing danger.
-She debates whether to engage with this threatening yet magnetic man who may be connected to the murder.
+Detective Malloy investigates the murder and questions Frannie, who is drawn to him despite recognizing danger.
+She debates whether to engage with this violent world or retreat to safety.

 Act II